Vibes

 Relative switch: keep the number and change A ↔ B. For example, 7A to 7B.
 This flips between relative minor and major while retaining shared notes.

 Energy lift moves: creative jumps can lift the room when used briefly.
-DJ TechTools describes one and two semitone boosts mapped to Camelot number changes.
+One- and two-semitone boosts map cleanly to Camelot number changes.

 Core Technique Breakdown